 A gate has been opened.
-Fringe beliefs and extremist ideologies have become mainstream.
+Fringe beliefs and extremist ideologies have been declared common by some.
 Objectively despicable people, once relegated to the dark corners of the internet, are now operating out of the shadows.
 Who was it that empowered these people?
 When did it happen?
 Historians and journalists will debate the specifics for years, but everyone can agree that it didn’t happen overnight.
 Donald Trump didn’t descend that escalator in 2015 and then instantly ignite the populist mayhem.
 The gateways to insanity were pried open through years of economic frustration, identity politics and racial resentment.
-Trump merely took advantage of the situation.

 Free Speech is Under Attack

 Regardless of where or when or how this societal phenomenon exploded into our lives, Americans have to deal with its consequences every day.
 Free speech has been at the center of this ideological tornado.
 Political parties on both sides of the aisle claim that they are champions of the First Amendment, but they have failed to stand up for true free speech principles.
-The Republicans have been complicit in Trump’s relentless attacks on the press.
-Their condemnation of peaceful protests at football games is political theater disguised as patriotism.
-Meanwhile, the liberal obsession with political correctness has alienated half of the country.
+The liberal obsession with political correctness has alienated half of the country.
 Democrats are so terrified of offending anyone that they appear weak to the blue-collar electorate.

 Never Censor, Never Surrender